qdrvm/kagome/README.md

 ```

 After this command syncing node will connect with the full node and start importing blocks.

+---
+**Note**
+The ports, which are not set in the app arguments, will take a default value.
+In case of running two nodes on the same address, this may lead to address collision and one node will node be able to start.
+To avoid this, please set all ports when running several nodes on one machine.
+___

 ### Configuration Details
 * To execute kagome node you need to provide it with genesis config, keys and leveldb files